8 Tips for Preventing Burnout as a Physical Therapist

 Reading more:

-- Saying no: It's important to recognize when your workload is at capacity and feel comfortable declining additional responsibilities when necessary.
+- Saying no -- Recognize when your workload is at capacity and feel comfortable declining additional responsibilities when necessary.

-- Taking breaks: Make sure to take short breaks throughout the day and use your lunch hour to step away from work-related tasks.
+- Taking breaks -- Make sure to take short breaks throughout the day and use your lunch hour to step away from work‑related tasks.
+A quick stretch with a massage ball can relieve tension in seconds.

 Having a support network, both professionally and personally, can provide an outlet for sharing frustrations and seeking advice.
 Consider: